-(d) (e) The court shall determine the priority and division of payment among all of the creditors of a debtor who have levied an execution upon nonexempt earnings upon such basis as is just and equitable.

-(e) (f) Any creditor, upon motion, shall be entitled to a hearing in the court in which the action is pending or from which the writ issued for the purpose of determining the priority and division of payment among all the creditors of the debtor who have levied an execution upon nonexempt earnings pursuant to this section.
+(e) The court shall determine the priority and division of payment among all of the creditors of a debtor who have levied an execution upon nonexempt earnings upon such basis as is just and equitable.
+36 37 (e) (f) Any creditor, upon motion, shall be entitled to a 39 hearing in the court in which the action is pending or 40 from which the writ issued for the purpose of 1 determining the priority and division of payment among 2 all the creditors of the debtor who have levied an 3 execution upon nonexempt earnings pursuant to this section.
+SEC.
+6. Section 690.7 of the Code of Civil Procedure 6 is repealed.